Environmental impact of CircoFloor

 • Filling layer + insulation with screed: Insulation boards often deform after use; an underlying adhesive filler layer remains that holds everything in place.

-• CircoFloor: Modular frame with adjustable feet, loose-fill granular fill, and screwed plating.
+• CircoFloor: Modular frame with adjustable feet, loose-fill granular fill, and screwed board layer.
 All components remain intact, are easy to disassemble and reuse, and utilities remain accessible.
 This makes the floor truly circular.

 EPD & Totem